Fear, uncertainty, and doubt

-Fear, uncertainty, and doubt (FUD) is a manipulative propaganda tactic used in technology sales, marketing, public relations, politics, polling, and cults.
-FUD is generally a strategy to influence perception by disseminating negative and dubious or false information and is a manifestation of the appeal to fear.
+Fear, Uncertainty, and Doubt (FUD), or Fear, Uncertainty, Doubt, and Despair (FUDD), is a manipulative tactic used in sales, media, marketing, public relations, opinion polling, and cults.
+FUD is generally a strategy to influence by disseminating negative, dubious, and false information.
+FUD is "implicit coercion" by "any kind of disinformation used as a competitive weapon."
+It is a tactic based on fear appeal, and shares commonalities with 'fearmongering'.

-In public policy, a similar concept has been referred to as manufactured uncertainty, which involves casting doubt on academic findings, exaggerating their claimed imperfections.
-A manufactured controversy is a contrived disagreement, typically motivated by profit or ideology, designed to create public confusion concerning an issue about which there is no substantial academic dispute.

-Etymology
+Origin

-The similar formulation "doubts, fears, and uncertainties" first appeared in 1693.
-The phrase "fear, uncertainty, and doubt" first appeared in the 1920s.
-It is also sometimes rendered as "fear, uncertainty, and disinformation".
+The phrase "fear, uncertainty, and doubt" was used in the 1920s.
+A similar phrase "fear, uncertainty, and disinformation" is also used.

 By 1975, "FUD" was appearing in contexts of marketing, sales, and in public relations:

-One of the messages dealt with is FUD—the fear, uncertainty and doubt on the part of customer and sales person alike that stifles the approach and greeting.
+One of the messages dealt with is FUD—the fear, uncertainty and doubt on the part of customer and sales person alike that stifles the approach.